pachyderm/pachyderm/doc/docs/1.11.x/troubleshooting/general_troubleshooting.md

 You may use a binary search technique to hone in on a value appropriate for a production pipeline:

 for ``cache_size``, max it out.
 If it works, halve it.
-If it oomkills, increase that value by 50%. and so on for the ``CONCURRENCY_LIMITS``, halve and increase by 50% until you get a value that works.
+If its OOM killed, increase the value by 50%. and so on for the ``CONCURRENCY_LIMITS``, halve and increase by 50% until you get a value that works.